raffis/mongodb-query-exporter/README.md

 * Multiple metrics for different db/collections
 * Pull and Push (Push is only supported for MongoDB >= 3.6)
 * Supports multiple MongoDB servers
+* Public API for Golang

-Note that this is not designed to be a replacement for the MongoDB exporter to instrument MongoDB internals.
+Note that this is not designed to be a replacement for the [MongoDB exporter](https://github.com/percona/mongodb_exporter) to instrument MongoDB internals.
 This application exports custom MongoDB metrics in the prometheus format based on the queries (aggregations) you want.

 ## Beta notice